 Apply aloe vera.
 Aloe is often used after a sunburn to sooth hot, angry skin.
 It works beforehand too by blocking out about 20% of sunlight, like coconut oil.

 Buy “natural” sunscreens.
 Check the labels.
 Many companies are offering some healthier options when it comes to sun protection.

 Let common sense be your guide.
 It’s best to limit your sun exposure during peak periods of day — between 10 a.m and 4 p.m., depending on Daylight Saving Time.
 If you can, cover up.
 For exposed areas, pick a safe sunscreen and lather and re-lather (at least every two hours or after sweating or swimming).
 And understand that light skinned people burn more quickly and more severely than dark pigmented people.

 A burned body is not a healthy body.

-John Nicely is Advent Christian Village’s pharmacist at the Village Pharmacy in Copeland Medical Center.
+About the author: John Nicely is Advent Christian Village’s pharmacist at the Village Pharmacy in Copeland Medical Center.
 He received his Doctorate of Pharmacy (PharmD) in Clinical Pharmacy from the University of Colorado School of Pharmacy.
 John has practiced pharmacy in Dowling Park since 2006.